-Robert Packer Hospital strives to maintain a nurse-to-patient ratio of 1:4-5 for days and evenings on med-surgand 1:8-9 for nights.
-In the ICU,the nurse-to-patient ratio ismaintained at 1:2 or 1:1.
+Guthrie Robert Packer Hospital strives to maintain a nurse-to-patient ratio of 1:4-5 for days and evenings on med-surgand 1:8-9 for nights.
+In the ICU, the nurse-to-patient ratio is maintained at 1:2 or 1:1.

 What's involved in orientation for registered nurses at Robert Packer Hospital?

-What's involved in orientation for graduate nurses at Robert Packer Hospital?
+What's involved in orientation for graduate nurses at Guthrie Robert Packer Hospital?

-Graduate nurses enrolled in the Fellowship Nursing Program are partnered with a RN mentor/preceptor for 12 (med-surg) or 16 (ICU and Emergency Department) weeks, who help acquaint GNs with Guthrie procedures.
-Click on the following link for more information about the Nursing Fellowship Program at Robert Packer Hospital.
+Graduate nurses enrolled in the Fellowship Nursing Program are partnered with an RN mentor/preceptor for 12 (med-surg) or 16 (ICU and Emergency Department) weeks, who help acquaint GNs with Guthrie procedures.
+Click on the following link for more information about the Nursing Fellowship Program at Guthrie Robert Packer Hospital.

 What kind of a schedule would I be expected to work?

-What is the Robert Packer Hospital float pool?
+< h3>What is the Guthrie Robert Packer Hospital float pool?